Course Title: Analytical Techniques

 This course will enable you to identify the structures of simple organic molecules using chemical tests combined with NMR spectroscopy, IR spectroscopy and Mass Spectrometry.
 This is covered in the unit Organic Spectroscopy.

-The course also introduces you to methods of elemental analysis using Atomic spectrometric techniques in the unit Atomic Spectrometry.
+The course also introduces you to methods of compound analysis using various Mass Spectrometry techniques.

 This is a hands-on course and the material covered in the theory component and your laboratory work will be closely associated.